Constructing Query Expressions

 typeName in ("Host") and hasTag(summary="Malicious Host")

 To query for Host Indicators with both the Malicious Host and Targeted Attack Tags applied to them, use either of the following queries.
-The first query uses two hasTag() expressions joined by an AND operator, while the second query uses a single hasAllTags() expression that contains each Tag’s respective ID number.
+The first query uses two hasTag() nested queries joined by an AND operator, while the second query uses a single hasAllTags() nested query that contains each Tag’s respective ID number.

 typeName in ("Host") and hasTag(summary="Malicious Host") AND hasTag(summary="Targeted Attack")